Charged Complexity and the Thermofield Double State: Complex Scalar Field Theory

-In order to build a Gaussian version of the charged TFD state, we will focus on a theory consisting of two copies of a complex scalar field in $d$-dimensions.
-The Hamiltonian for each side of the system is given in terms of the fields $\phi_s$, $\phi^{\dagger}_s$ and conjugate momenta $\pi^\dagger_s$ , $\pi_s$ according to
+We will focus on a theory consisting of a complex scalar field in $d$ spacetime dimensions.
+The Hamiltonian of the system is given in terms of the fields $\phi$, $\phi^{\dagger}$ and conjugate momenta $\pi$, $\pi^\dagger$ according to